Kate Hudson's Golden Globes Watch Party Is a Family Affair You'll Want an Invite to - E! Online

 "I did a little snake situation on my ear and, you know, it was really fun actually," she shared when showcasing her earrings.
 "I realize I haven't done this in a year and a half almost so it was fun for all of us."

-During tonight's virtual award show, Kate could win the award for Best Actress in a Motion Picture—Musical or Comedy thanks to her role in Sing.
+During tonight's virtual award show, Kate could win the award for Best Actress in a Motion Picture—Musical or Comedy thanks to her role in Music.
 While the film earned multiple nominations, it also has sparked a conversation of having a neurotypical actress portray a character with autism.

 While speaking with E!
 News, Kate addressed the important dialogue spreading through Hollywood and beyond.